- BIM level 2 means full collaboration, and level 3 aims for full integration, but moving to level 3 is challenging.

 - The integrated data set should be able to manage fine-grained information, not just documents but to some extent, it will have to deal with documents.

 - The scope of the data should be extended beyond classic BIM extending to data in earlier phases as well as data relevant to late stages like asset/facility management, IoT data, feedback etc.

 - The integrated data set requires consolidation of different data sets, as many software tools from many processes provide and use data.

 - Configuration management is important as the shared data will provide the system of records.

 - The shared data will include data with different levels of sensitivity, commercial or possibly even on a national or defence level.
 Access will have to be restricted but in a way that does not mean the system with the shared data becomes too cumbersome to work with resulting in less secure alternatives being adopted.

 - The shared data environment should be standards-based as the data has a long life and should be used by many different software applications.
 Avoiding software vendor lock-in is important as data openness will enable innovation in processes and value networks.

-The really good thing is that there is a way to get there not by inventing a lot of new things but to adopt leading edge technology including standards.
-Ths ISO 10303-239 standards, also knows as PLCS (Product Life Cycle Support) was designed to meet the tough specifications of shared data environments.
+The really good thing is that there is a way to get there and it’s not by inventing a lot of new things but by adopting leading-edge technology including standards.
+The ISO 10303-239 standards, also known as PLCS (Product Life Cycle Support) were designed to meet the tough specifications of shared data environments.

-For several years research work has been proving the value of using PLCS in AEC and with Collaboration and IP protection climbing the corporate ladder of importance to CXOs, 2021 looks like the years several commercial projects will kick off establishing the use of PLCS in AEC and BIM, such as the now launched light, modular and resilient digital twin for connected maintenance by Egis.
+For several years research work has been proving the value of using PLCS in AEC and with Collaboration and IP protection climbing the corporate ladder of importance to CXOs, 2021 was the year several commercial projects kicked off establishing the use of PLCS in AEC and BIM, such as the now launched light, modular and resilient digital twin for connected maintenance by Egis.
 As well as ShareAspace iAIM (integrated Asset Information Management) for Digital Twins and the Digital Thread.